GrammaTech/sel/python/README.md

 # Quick Intro

-Here's how to create and perform some common operations an AST:
+Here's how to create and perform some common operations on an AST:

 ```python3
 $ python3